JanDeDobbeleer/oh-my-posh/docs/docs/contributing-plastic.md

 ##### Evil Twin

-this happens when a merge is performed where two files with the same name were added on both the source and desitation branch.
+This happens when a merge is performed where two files with the same name were added on both the source and destination branch.

 ```bash
 cm br mk /main/sub-branch